 The purpose of encryption is to prevent unauthorised access to data while it is either in storage or being transmitted.

-The activities involving the handling of encryption keys and other related security parametres (e.g., passwords) during the entire life cycle of the encryption keys, including their generation, storage, establishment, entry and output, and destruction.
+The activities involving the handling of encryption keys and other related security parameters (e.g., passwords) during the entire life cycle of the encryption keys, including their generation, storage, establishment, entry and output, and destruction.
+For more information, visit our key management page.

 Stands for ‘Local Area Network’, a group of computers and associated devices that share a common communications line or wireless link.